Matriculation exams

 In the case of a foreign language examination, the assessment of the written work consists of 40 % and evaluation of the oral examination 60 % the overall grade of the test subject.

 The profile part of the MZ in the form of a written thesis and an oral examination may be replaced by a standardised certification examination at least at B2 level.
-Approval is granted by the school principal on the basis of the submission of the application and certificate by 31 March of the relevant year (for the spring term of the MZ) or by 30 June (for the autumn term of the MZ).
+Approval is granted by the school principal on the basis of the submission of the application and the certificate by 15 March at 12:00 (for the spring term of the MZ) or by 30 June (for the autumn term of the MZ).

 On the basis of the provisions of Section 79(3) of Act No. 317/2008 Coll. (full text of Act No. 561/2004 Coll.) on pre-school, primary, secondary, higher vocational and other education (the Education Act), the Director of the Secondary School of Mechanical and Electrical Engineering in České Budějovice, Dukelská 13, determines the offer of compulsory and optional examinations for the profile part of the matriculation examination as follows: